-As I get older (lazier, "more time-efficient" or busier), I have tended to think about it in terms of mobilization.
+As I get older (and lazier aka "more time-efficient" aka more solidly booked and popular with more clients), I have tended to think about it in terms of mobilization.

 Chances are that you have some internal desire (motivation), whether you crave a more fulfilling job, a higher salary, a bigger intellectual challenge perhaps... so if you're not going after it, why not?